 In general, many problems in different areas of science are reduced to the problem of finding all roots or extrema of a function in a given interval.
 The importance of the problem has attracted the attention of many research efforts and, as a result, many different approaches to the problem exist.
-We briefly mention here the deflation techniques used for the calculation of further solutions [7] or other more efficient and more recent interval analysis based methods (see e.g. [15, 16, 26, 28, 30, 37]) and the methods described in [20, 21, 41].
+We briefly mention here the deflation techniques used for the calculation of further solutions [7] or other more efficient and more recent interval analysis based methods (see, e.g., [15, 16, 26, 28, 30, 37]) and the methods described in [20, 21, 41].
 The corresponding existence tool of interval analysis based methods is the availability of the range of the function in a given interval, which can be implemented using interval arithmetic, though range overestimation, and hence efficiency problems must be resolved.
 This tool will, with mathematical rigor, give either a "no" or an "unknown" answer.
 The former case proceeds by subdividing the interval into two halves and employing additional criteria.
-The way the evaluation of functions is encoded influences the answer, which is usually pessimistic (i.e. "unknown").
-In the vicinity of a root, interval Newton method (see e.g. [26, 37]) may however with slightly more computational effort, give an unambiguous "yes" answer.
+The way the evaluation of functions is encoded influences the answer, which is usually pessimistic (i.e., "unknown").
+In the vicinity of a root, interval Newton methods (see, e.g., [26, 37]) may however with slightly more computational effort, give an unambiguous "yes" answer.

-A more geometric method which gives the exact number of roots \mathcal{N}^r is based on topological degree theory using Kronecker's integral on a Picard's extension [18, 39].
-For the computation of the topological degree see e.g. [6, 23, 50, 52, 53].
-This method can be used for the isolation of all simple roots of a function f(x) in an interval (a, b) and returns the number of roots using the formula (9) which is given in the next section.
+An alternate method that may give the exact number of solutions \mathcal{N}^r when interval methods fail to verify an unambiguous result is based on topological degree theory using Kronecker's integral on a Picard's extension [18, 39].
+For the computation of the topological degree see, e.g., [6, 23, 50, 52, 53].
+This method can be used for the isolation of all simple roots of a function f(x) in an interval (a, b) and returns the number of roots using the formula (3.9) which is given in the next section.